sporniket/python-sandbox/runner/README.md

-# PIRU.PY : A PIpeline RUnner for PYthon
+# PIRUPY : A PIpeline RUnner for PYthon

 Inspired by :